temporalio/samples-python/encryption_jwt/README.md

 ## Temporal Web UI

-Open the Web UI and select a workflow, you'll only see encrypted input/results.
-To see decrypted
+Open the Web UI and select a workflow, you'll only see encrypted results.
+To see decrypted results:
-results:

-- You must have the Temporal role of admin
+- You must have the Temporal role of "admin"
+- The codec server must be running
 - Set the "Remote Codec Endpoint" in the web UI to the codec server domain: `https://localhost:8081`
   - Both the "Pass the user access token" and "Include cross-origin credentials" must be enabled

-After that you can then see the unencrypted results.
+Once those requirements are met you can then see the unencrypted results.
 This is possible because CORS settings in the codec server allow the browser to access the codec server directly over localhost.
 Decrypted data never leaves your local machine.
 See [Codec Server](https://docs.temporal.io/production-deployment/data-encryption)

 ## Protobuf

+> [!WARNING]
+> You will not normally need to rebuild protobuf support; the generated files have been committed to
+> this repo.
+The instructions are included because:
+> - If the API changes these steps will need to be followed to get those changes
+> - A reminder of how to generate the protobuf files for python 😃

 To rebuild protobuf support.